t9md/atom-cursor-history/README.md

 * `cursor-history:next-within-editor`: Go to next point in history within current editor.
 * `cursor-history:prev-within-editor`: Go to previous point in history within current editor.
 * `cursor-history:clear`: Clear history.

+# Features

+* Go and Back to prev/next position of cursor history including closed buffer(can exclude closed buffer with config option).
+* Flash cursor line on land.
+Can disable, customize flash color, duration and type(line, word, point).
+* Vim like history concatnation(Never save same line per file.
+This allow you to jump specific line only once).
+* Auto adjust cursor position to middle of screen if target was off-screen.

 # When cursor history saved?